 It’s a habit some of us have: being neat and tidy.
 A neat freak.
 That is, some of us like things to be in a certain order or place.

-I’m one of these neat people, always making sure there’s no rubbish on my desks at work and at home, putting away things I don’t need for a while.
-My Asian colleague Mandy the Magician is a neat person too.
-The other afternoon she finished all her work for the day and decided to tidy our office – sorting a plastic tub full of paperclips, a plastic tub the size of your average rectangular pillow, sorting silver paperclips from the coloured ones.
+I’m one of these neat people, always making sure to put things away things I don’t need for a while.
+A few years ago I had an Asian colleague called Mandy the Magician and she is a neat person too.
+One day she finished all her work for the day and decided to tidy our office – sorting a plastic tub full of paperclips, a plastic tub the size of your average rectangular pillow, sorting silver paperclips from the coloured ones.

 Being neat is a trait that transcends cultures.
 People all over the world are neat.
 Perhaps it’s a personality trait, a choice to be neat.